RobertSchueler/tc_tools/README.md

 Then just pick your Excel file, your template SVG and your configuration file and press "Render deck" and it will run :).

-The Excel file should contain rowwise information about all your cards, currently it does not really matter what it contains since it is not really processed.
+The Excel file should contain rowwise information about all your cards.

 The SVG file should contain a template of how your cards should look like.

+The processor then does roughly the following to your template svg for each row of the excel file:

+- replaces the path to an image labeled "image_label" by the respective content of the row "image_label" or "image_label.href"

+Be careful with your labels, don't let two columns refer to the same object and don't label two objects the same.

 The configuration file contains information about your system and your preferences by lines of the form `<parameter>:<value>`.
 The only supported parameter is currently `inkscape_path` which is mandatory to set to the absolute path of your local inkscape installation.

-Currently the render process just produces one copy of a png rendering of your template file for each row in your excel file.
-This will change in the future.
+Currently it is only possible to replace images as you like.
+More possibilities will come in the future.

+## How to customize

-Programmers might be interested in running `processor.base_process(options_path, excel_path, svg_path, single_item_process)` with a custom method `single_item_process`.
+You can run `processor.base_process(options_path, excel_path, svg_path, single_item_process)` with a custom method `single_item_process(svg_root: SVGRoot, data: dict) -> None`
-It is very simplistic right now, please check the code in order to find out how it works.
-I will add documentation when it gets more complex.
+which should manipulate the `svg_root` object based on the data in `data` representing a row of the Excel file.
+The following functions are supported by `tc_tools``:
+- Use `svg_element = svg_root.get_by_label(label) -> SVGElement` to get an `SVGElement` object corresponding to an inkscape object labeled with `label`
+- Use `svg_element.get_label` and `svg_element.set_label` refering to the inkscape labels
+- If `svg_element` is an SVGImage, use `svg_element.get_href` and `svg_element.set_href`

 ## Technical Details
 The project has the following dependencies (with the version used in development, others probably also work)